Skip to main content

 Everyone knows they should back up.
-Yet according to Backblaze's 2024 surveys, fewer than 11 % of users back up daily (Backblaze Backup Survey).
-The catch: setting up a reliable backup means trade-offs — choice of media, frequency, automation, restore testing.
+Yet in practice, daily backups remain the exception rather than the rule.
+The catch: setting up a reliable backup means trade-offs - choice of media, frequency, automation, restore testing.
 This guide picks sides, with a realistic 3-2-1 protocol you can deploy in under an hour.

 The 3-2-1 rule, practical translation